varelaerick/Portfolio/index.md

 ### **Google Analytics API - Ecommerce - Exploratory Data Analysis**

-* I built an exploratory analysis to get different insights about each of the traffic mediums of ecommerce.
+* I built an exploratory analysis to get different insights about each of the traffic mediums of eCommerce.
-* The data was extracted using the **Google Analytics API**. and splitted based on the traffic medium of the website.
+* The data was extracted using the **Google Analytics API**. and split based on the traffic medium of the website.
-* With the analysis we are able to recognize patterns and differences between the traffic mediums.
+* With the analysis, we can recognize patterns and differences between the traffic mediums.
-* Also find a hypotese to be tested.
-Maybe the Android users that are New Visitor are having problems with the page loading speed and mobile usability of the site raising the Bounce Rate of the website.
+* Also find a hypothesis to be tested.
+Maybe the Android users that are New Visitors are having problems with the page loading speed and mobile usability of the site raising the Bounce Rate of the website.
-* The project was recently commented on Kaggle and the code needs a adjustments.
+* The project was recently commented on by Kaggle and the code needs an adjustment.

 <br/>
 <br/>